-i.
-For Mid written examinations: 20 Marks

-ii.
-For Assignment: 5 Marks
+- ii.
+Assignment: 5 Marks

-iii.
-For Attendance: 5 Marks
+- iii.
+Continuous Assessment: 5 Marks

-iv.
+- iv.
 Total: 30Marks

 d) Mid-Term Written Examination: There shall be two mid-term written examinations during a semester.
 The first mid-term written examination shall be conducted from the first